hgschmie/factorio-fiber-optics/README.md

 ![image12](https://raw.githubusercontent.com/hgschmie/factorio-fiber-optics/main/.portal/foc-12.gif)

-(This is an image using the pre-2.0 version of the Fiber Optics connector.
-The status LEDs look different now)

 ## Background

 Did you know that modern power cables have a fiber core?
 [Optical Fiber Composite Phase Wire (OPPC)](https://teletechnonet.com/en/products/networking/fibra-optica/optical-fiber-composite-phase-wire-oppc) is a real thing.
 Factorio actually uses such cables in-game.
 So every power cable that was ever placed in your factory has a number of optical fibers in it.
 And the Fiber Optics connector makes those available for signal transfer.